How to Install VMware Tools on Ubuntu [9 Easy Steps]

 upgrading packages to the latest version 1

-1. To install Open VM Tools, execute the following command in the Terminal:
+1. Ubuntu install open-vm-tools by executing the following command in the Terminal:

 1. After the installation is complete, reboot your virtual machine to ensure that all components are loaded correctly.